Souptacular/linzhi/README.md

 #### Please Note: None of the opinions expressed here are in any way representative of the Ethereum Foundation.
 I am speaking on behalf of myself only.

-In September 2019 I sent a couple of tweets that indicated that I personally feel that the ASIC manufacturer Linzhi has both pressured me and told lies around the topic of Progressive Proof-of-Work (ProgPoW).
+In September 2019 I sent a couple of tweets that indicated that I personally feel that the ASIC manufacturer Linzhi has both pressured me and told lies around the topic of Programatic Proof-of-Work (ProgPoW).
 They responded that they would like to see evidence of such pressure or lies.
 Here I will outline some of our conversations and statements from Linzhi that lead me to believe they were pressuring and lying.

 ## The beginning